pgonzaleze/STAT545-hw-woien-esten-nicolai/hw1/README.md

 # STAT545 Homework 1
-*An improper introduction to Esten Nicolai Wøien (or with an o if you perfer)*

-I'm a Norwegian visiting student, studying statistics for a year at UBC.
-I'm in a physics and mathematics program, but specialize in computational learning theory as it is a nice combination of

-+ **Math**
-    - Optimization
-    - Convergence of methods
-+ **Computer science**
-    - Implementation
-    - Method complexity
-+ **Statistics**
-    - Classification
-    - Regression
-    - Simulation

-On non-school related interests, I love to hike, run, ski (cross-contry, alpine, telemark, randonee, anything), orienteering, and so fourth.
-I.e. all fun outdoor activities.

 ### How I changed the documents in the repo

 1. Initialized the repo with a README